-The Troilus Project is defined by the mineral rights that are 100% held by Troilus.
-The mineral rights to the Troilus Project cover a total area of approximately 107,321 ha.
+The Troilus Project is defined by the mineral rights that are for the majority 100% held by Troilus.
+The mineral rights to the Troilus Project cover a total area of approximately 139,659 ha.
+7,242 ha of this land package is 50% owned by Troilus and 50% owned by Argonaut Gold through a Joint Venture Agreement.